Texas Mineral Rights Buyout Offer? Exclusive Guide

 Texas mineral deeds do not have a cooling-off period.
 There is no three-day rescission window.
 There is no “buyer’s remorse” provision.

-Once you sign the deed and it is recorded at the county courthouse, your mineral rights belong to someone else.
-Permanently.
-Under the Texas Property Code, a recorded deed transfers title and there is no statutory right of rescission for mineral conveyances.
 If you discover afterward that the offer was below market value, you have no remedy.
-If you learn that the buyer knew about development plans that would have doubled the value of your minerals, you generally have no claim.
-If the deed language conveyed rights you did not intend to transfer, correcting it requires the buyer’s cooperation, and they have no obligation to give it.
+If you learn that the buyer knew about development plans that would have doubled your value, you generally have no claim.
+If the deed language conveyed rights you did not intend to transfer, correcting it requires the buyer’s cooperation.
+The buyer has no obligation to give it.

 This is why the moment before signing matters more than any other moment in the transaction.
 Every advantage you have as a mineral owner exists before your signature hits the page.
 Once the deed is recorded, your leverage disappears completely.

-We tell every landowner the same thing: the time to get help is before you sign, not after.
-We have had landowners call us after signing, and the conversation is painful.
-The deed is recorded.
-The money has changed hands.
-The rights are gone.
-However, we have also had many landowners call us before signing, and those conversations go very differently.
+We have also had many landowners call us before signing.
+Those conversations go very differently.
 We review the deed, evaluate the offer, identify problems, and put the landowner in a position to decide with full knowledge of what is at stake.

 Frequently Asked Questions (FAQs)